Transcendence and linear relations of $1$-periods: Elliptic Integrals

-Let $s\in S=\mathbb P^1\setminus \{0, 1, \infty\}$ be fixed and let $\gamma_s$ be a cycle in $C_s$.
-By parallel transport we can get a horizontal lifting $\gamma(\lambda)$ of the cycle $\gamma_s$ which a priori depends on an Ehresmann connection.
-But the homology class of the cycle $\gamma(\lambda)$ is independent of the choice of the connection.
+The homology groups $H_1^\sing(C_\lambda^\an,\Z)$ organise as a local system of rank $2$ on $S^\an$.
+Abstractly, it is the dual of $p_{S*}\Z$ where $p_S$ is the Legendre family over $S$.
+For an explicit description let $s\in S^\an$ be fixed and let $\gamma_s$ be a cycle in $C_s$.
+By parallel transport we obtain a horizontal lifting $\gamma(\lambda)$ of the cycle $\gamma_s$.
+It depends on the choice of an Ehresmann connection.
+But the homology class of the cycle $\gamma(\lambda)$ is independent of the choice.
 This gives a horizontal family of homology classes of cycles.
-On taking periods along the horizontal cycle one gets multi-valued analytic functions on $S$ given by periods
+The periods